YeoLab/singlecell_pnm/README.md

         * Isoform 1: `exon1-exon3-exon4`
         * Isoform 2: `exon1-exon2-exon4`
 * Percent spliced-in (Psi/$\Psi$)
-    * A value between 0 and 1 which represents what percentage of transcripts use this particular isoform, versus another isoform
+    * A value between 0 and 1 (mathematically, [0, 1]) which represents what percentage of transcripts use this particular isoform, versus another isoform, e.g. isoform1 vs isoform2.
     * For example, for skipped exon events, with `exon1-exon2-exon3` as the three possible exons, this value represents what percentage of transcripts use `exon1-exon2-exon3` versus ones that use either `exon1-exon2-exon3` AND `exon1-exon3`

+# 0. Data collection and aggregation

 Notebooks whose numbers begin with "0" are collecting data *before* any figures are created.
 Notebooks whose numbers begin 1-5 correspond to figures or data manipulation to do with that particular figure.